Top Investment Platforms for Small Filipino Investors Who Want to Invest in Securities Abroad

 Money Feb 4, 2021

-I've received a lot of inquiries from people who can't really cash out thousands of dollars for a brokerage account overseas but would really want to diversify and/or maybe be able to invest overseas.
-This is an attempt to give what I know is good enough and affordable enough for many small Filipino investors, including those in the minimum wage.
+I've received a lot of inquiries from different kinds of people who can't really cash out thousands of dollars for a brokerage account abroad, but would really want to diversify and/or invest overseas.
+Here I am going to provide platforms that I think are good enough and affordable enough for many small Filipino investors, including those on minimum wage.

-I would first like to advise everyone reading this post that I am no professional though has been in the markets, investing, since I was 18.
-All information provided is just to the best of my knowledge and may not be updated, that some may not be true anymore at the time of writing or false.
-You, however, can check their respective websites for yourself.
-Also, please, be advised that I don't recommend trading in margin nor investing money that you can't afford to lose, especially if you're not sure yet of where you're putting your money into.
-I am not liable to any money that you might lose.
+I would first like to advise everyone reading this post that I am no professional, though I have been in the markets, investing, since I was 18.
+All information provided is to the best of my knowledge and may not be updated; some details may no longer be accurate at the time of writing.
+However, you can check their respective websites as there are links to them in this article.
+Also, please be advised that I don't recommend trading on margin nor investing money that you can't afford to lose, especially if you're not sure where you're putting your money.
+I am not liable for any capital that you might lose.

-All the platforms below includes commission free trading and allows the use of a debit or credit card to fund your account.
-Also, the ability to buy fractional shares which lets you buy a thousand dollar share even without a thousand dollar.
+All the platforms listed below include commission-free trading and allow the use of a debit or credit card to fund your account.
+Also, they all allow the ability to buy fractional shares, enabling you to buy a thousand-dollar share even without a thousand dollars.
 Let's start.

-Here I have listed 2 options for small Filipino investors to get into the international securities market.
-Kindly message me if there are other brokers you know we can include on this list and I'll get this article updated as soon as I try it.
-Have a prosperous new year, people...and have a happy life...with me.
+Here, I have listed two great options for small Filipino investors to get into the international securities market.
+Kindly message me if there are other brokers you know that we can include on this list, and I'll get this article updated as soon as I try them.
+Have a prosperous new year, people... and have a happy life... with me.

 Don't forget to subscribe.